PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab14_Conceptualizing_A_Wireframe_Prototype.md

 # Datalab 14: Conceptualizing a Wireframe Prototype
 Today we're going to cover user testing as a means to prototype our application.
 We're first going to review our vertical slice prototypes with our peers by means of a user test.
 Then we're going to have a Wizzard of Oz workshop and user test to prototype the AI component of our application!

-## 0) Learning Objectives:
+## Learning Objectives:
-After this module you'll be able to run and conduct:
+After this module, you'll be able to run and conduct:
 1. User testing;
 2. Wizzard of Oz user testing;